Available: Part- Time

 Applicants must have a high standard of written English.

 Applicants must be proficient computer users.
 Whilst an ECDL qualification is not compulsory, applicants should have a similar level of computer experience i.e. a very good working knowledge of Microsoft Office applications and the Internet.
 Applicants must have access to the Internet (Broadband ideally), as the course is delivered online.
-During September or October, students will be invited to attend a workshop at the University of Limerick campus.
-This workshop will be held on a Saturday.
-In addition to receiving tuition on how to use the software, students will have the opportunity to visit the campus and meet their lecturers and classmates.
+During their studies, students may be invited to attend a workshop/session at the University of Limerick campus.
+This is an opportunity for students to visit the campus and meet their lecturers and classmates.
 Students are not obliged to attend these workshops, however, and the workshop materials will be posted online for all students.

 Prospective students can contact the Fees Office at UL by email (email@example.com) or telephone (061 202026/ 213137/ 213436).